nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter_7_CUSG_Proper_Training/README.md

 ---

-## §1.7.5 – Diversity Training Requirement for Legislative Council Members
+## §1.7.5 – Diversity Training Requirement for CUSG Proper Officials

 **Enacted by** 58 LCB 12 (2003)